opus1993/pubrepo/content/post/OnePager/index.md

 ### Observations

 One-pagers are great tools.
 They don’t even come close to powerpoint as a communication vehicle.
 They’re accessible.
 They’re brief.
 They get the job done efficiently because they reduce the surface area for discourse to the most important area.
-You don’t need to engage debating about what colours or photos to use, or if the kerning on the letter T looks off to you.
+You don’t need to engage debating about what colors or photos to use, or if the kerning on the letter T looks off to you.
 You know when the one-pager is going to be over because you can see the bottom of the page right there.
 The whole one-pager is basically a progress bar.
 They’re easier to machine translate into other languages.
 They’re about as close to pure linguistic content as you can get.
 They’re very flexible.

 In my years, I have met divergent thinkers that chafe at the imposed constraints of one-pagers.
 The longer an engagement goes on, the odds that the divergent thinker declares that 300 words is not enough to capture all of these ideas approaches 1.
 Often they will not buy in.
 Be open.
 Be patient.
 Constraints aren’t fun, but they are essential.
 Sometimes it takes time to organize the feelings before facts can be organized.